xchrishawk/superkey/doc/hardware-guide.md

-# SuperKey Hardware
+# SuperKey Hardware Guide

-This page describes the SuperKey's hardware.
+This guide describes the SuperKey's hardware.

 ## Microcontroller